Through The Fibro Fog

 mango coulis in a glass jar with a spoon in with a bowl of mango cubes in the background.

 I think we all need some fun sweet treats to perk up a breakfast, or spoon over tempting desserts.
-Much like my apple blueberry sauce and blackberry chia jam, this coulis works perfectly on morning oatmeal or perhaps over pancakes or cheesecake for an indulgent dessert.
+Much like my apple blueberry sauce and pear applesauce, this coulis works perfectly on morning oatmeal or perhaps over pancakes or cheesecake for an indulgent dessert.

 Making this mango coulis recipe is super simple, and we use just two ingredients.
 The fruit shines through, with that indulgent sweetness ripe mango has.
 It gives a little tropical vibe to your meals!